tuliolemes/mutant_dna/README.md

 # mutant_dna
-This is an application that reads a DNA sequence and identifies if it is human or mutant, so magneto can select its followers.
+This is a FastAPI application.
+I used SQLAlchemy ORM, Docker and Cloudformation (SAM) to create a structure in AWS (PostgreSQL, API Gateway and Lambda) and solve the problem below.

 ## Synopsis
 ```